vzelev/reviews/README.md

 ## exec
 You can easily ssh to the container or just execute a command there by simply `./cli.sh exec <command>`

+## Creating superuser
+`./cli.sh manage.py createsuperuser`

+# Running locally with `Virtualenv`

+* First you have to install python3!
+* ./cli.sh virtenv-create (only the first time)
+* ./cli.sh virtenv-run (every time you want to run it) If you want to run oher commands: `source ./vert/bin/activae` and enjoy

+# Running in PyCharm
+* VCS -> Checkout from Version Control -> Git -> https://github.com/vzelev/reviews.git
+* ./cli.sh virtenv-create
+* Preferences -> Project reviews -> project interpreter -> show all -> the `+` button -> choose the one inside the project

 # API docs
 Open `http://localhost:8000/`
 Swagger uses Session authentication to call the endpoints due to it's limits.
 Please note that the protected endpoints, i.e. `/api/v1/reviews/` are not visible in Swagger if there is no active Session, so please use the `Session Login` button to login and the you will be able to see and call them.